coruscateor/act_rs/README.md

 [GitHub](https://github.com/coruscateor) |
 [GitHub Sponsors](https://github.com/sponsors/coruscateor)

-Act.rs is an actor library written in Rust.
+Act.rs is an actor library built to be used with the standard library and Tokio.

 </div>